louisboii747/HardwareMon/README.md

 ## Using Pip (Easier, Quicker) ##

-Recently, I have now made the Linux Python Script a pip package.
-This makes it even easier to install, with the command being:
+I have now made the Linux Python Script a pip package.
+This makes it even easier to install, heres the guide for Debian, Arch and RHEL based systems!

-First, install Pip.
+As mentioned below in each guide, its worth running the install python3-tk command to ensure its installed.
+Its used as the GUI frontend and is also used for CPU usage graphs.
+If your terminal says its already installed, that's fine.

 Ubuntu/Debian
 ```
 sudo apt update
 sudo apt install python3-pip
-sudo apt install python3-tk
+sudo apt install python3-tk (Run this to ensure Tkinter installed)
 sudo apt install pipx
 pip3 --version
 ```